CAHLR/PLAN-BERT/README.md

         | 0  0  0  0  0  1 |
         | 0  0  1  0  0  0 |

 The above example shows the schedule of one user.
 It is of shape [5, 6], in which 5 is the number of time slots, 6 is the number of items.
-Similarly, the output of PLAN-BERT is of shape [ B, T, I ], where B is the number of users.
+Similarly, the output of PLAN-BERT is of shape [ B, T, I ], where B is the number of users, T is the number of time slots, I is the number of items.